NHS Rainbow Badges

 Despite the progress made towards LGBTQ+ equality in recent years, many LGBTQ+ people still face significant barriers to leading healthy, happy and fulfilling lives.
 High rates of poor mental health and challenges when accessing healthcare services are contributing factors.

-Hull University Teaching Hospitals NHS Trust places a huge value on equality for both staff and patients, including the publishing of the first set of LGBTQ+ Equality Objectives for 2022/23.
+Hull University Teaching Hospitals NHS Trust and Northern Lincolnshire and Goole NHS Foundation Trust place a huge value on equality for both staff and patients.
 Increased awareness of the issues surrounding LGBTQ+ people when accessing healthcare on the part of NHS staff can make significant differences to LGBTQ+ people’s experience and, in turn, on their physical and mental health.

 Simple visible symbols, such as the NHS Rainbow Badge, can make a big difference for those unsure of both themselves, and of the reception they will receive if they disclose their sexuality and/or gender identity.